tjhrulz/Monstercat-Suite/README.md

 - [ ] Get real fact from fact repository and mix them in with fact sphere facts
 - [ ] Add support for audio playback of fact sphere on left click
 - [ ] Top Processes visually inconsistant, change?
+- [ ] Add option for users to define (or automagically?) max internet and HDD speeds if they dont want those meters to dynamically scale based on best known since refresh

 BUGs
 - [X] Ping meter on network combined seems to never be updating after first update (Update it only changes after really long time probably got multiplied by 10 somehow)